rahmanyoonus/ASP.NET-MVC-without-the-default-fluff/README.md

 # ASP.NET-MVC-without-the-default-fluff
 All goodness of ASP.NET MVC project template with all default fluff removed.
 Clone the project and get started right away.
+I spent hourssss removing the fluff so you don't have to.

 1. Target Framework="4.6.1"
 2. Bootstrap v3.3.7